dkstrong/Dungeon/README.md

 ### Art Credits

+Special thanks to these art contributors

+Goblin Monster - Lee Zhi Fei

+### Additional Art Credits

-This game contains many art assets submitted/created by users of opengameart.org.
+This game also contains many art assets submitted/created by users of opengameart.org.
 For a list of art contributors from opengameart.org see android/assets/Credits.txt

 ### License